Shadowsong27/cline-workflows/Workflows/init-task.md

     *   **Another Good Example:** "The goal of using JWTs is clear.
 To flesh out the solution, do you have a preference for the signing algorithm (e.g., RS256 or HS256), and have you considered how we'll handle token revocation?"

 5.  **Iterate:** You will update the document based on my answers until we have a complete and robust plan.

+6.  **Auto-generate Mermaid diagram when useful:**
+    After you write section 4.1 (High-Level Architecture), decide whether a visual flow would make the plan easier to grok.
+    If yes, append a **“4.3.
+High-Level Flow (Mermaid)”** subsection and insert a valid `graph TD` (or LR/BT if the flow is horizontal) Mermaid block that uses standard shapes (round-rect for start/end, rect for process, diamond for decision, cylinder for DB, arrows labelled “yes/no” for branches).
+    Keep node labels < 6 words.
+    If the diagram adds no value, skip 4.3 entirely—do not leave an empty heading.

 **Markdown Output Template (Adhere to this strictly):**